apache/openwhisk-runtime-go/docs/ACTION.md

 ### The Action Loop Protocol

-The protocol can be specified informally as follow.
+The protocol can be specified informally as follows.

 - Send an acknowledgement if required.
 If the environment variable `__OW_WAIT_FOR_ACK` is not empty, write on file descriptor 3 the string `{ "ok": true }`.